claudineimatos/ansible-role-zabbix-mongodb/README.md

 Notes
 -----

-Tested on CentOS 6 but should work on any other RedHat based distro.
+Tested on CentOS 6 and 7 but should work on any other RedHat based distro.

 Author Information
 ------------------

-Claudinei Matos <claudinei.matos@imusica.com.br>
+Claudinei Matos <claudineimatos@gmail.com>